 Change the world: Teach STEM.
 Explore!
 Engage!
 Excel!

-Many of Elmhurst’s science majors enter the teaching profession, and with good reason: science teachers are in extremely high demand.
+Explore: Many of Elmhurst’s science majors enter the teaching profession, and with good reason: teachers of science, technology and mathematics are in extremely high demand.

-Students seeking licensure in biology, chemistry, or physics will be licensed in Broadfield science with one of these subjects as their designation.
-This licensure allows them to teach biology, chemistry, earth and space science, environmental science and physics at the regular level and in their designation area at the AP and honors level.
-Biology, chemistry or physics majors can earn their licensure for teaching in middle or high schools by completing a specified course sequence in both their major (biology, chemistry or physics) and in education.
-Students must apply for admission to the secondary education licensure program in the Department of Education.
+Students seeking licensure in biology, chemistry, mathematics or physics will be licensed with one of these subjects as their designation.
+Broadfield science licensure allows students to teach biology, chemistry, earth and space science, environmental science, and physics at the regular level and in their designation area at the AP and honors levels.
+Biology, chemistry or physics majors can earn their licensure for teaching in middle or high schools by completing a specified course sequence in both their major (biology, chemistry, mathematics or physics) and in education.
+Students must apply for admission to the Teacher Education Program: Secondary & PK–12 Education in Elmhurst’s Department of Education.

 Want More Information?

-For more information on teaching science at the middle or high school science in Illinois and obtaining a license to do so, you should watch this brief presentation.
-After watching this presentation, if you want to further explore the possibility of becoming a science teacher and discuss what is involved in applying for admission to a teacher licensure program in the Department of Education, we encourage you to arrange a meeting with Dr. Theresa Robinson, who is the Broadfield Science Content Area Coordinator in the Department of Education.
+For more information on teaching STEM at the middle or high school level in Illinois and obtaining a license to do so, you should watch this brief presentation.
+After watching this presentation, if you want to further explore the possibility of becoming a STEM teacher and discuss what is involved in applying for admission to the teacher licensure program, please contact William Slodki.
+For more information about Secondary Education, please contact Dr. Theresa Robinson, who is the STEM Education Coordinator and Director of Secondary and Middle Grades Education in the Department of Education.